SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 ///// POV: Shiro /////

 Noticing the ding, we all leave the observation deck, heading back to the office lounge.
 Once we got there, we find four familiar girls waiting.
-The one in twintails in particular has an annoyed expression.
+The one purple-haired girl in twintails in particular has an annoyed expression.

 "Ah!
 There you are, Acting President!
 We've all been waiting!
 Get the real president in here already!"
 That same girl with the expression is the first to break the silence, clearly angry.

 "I've been waiting to see you, Chief Officer."
-A second girl follows up.
+A second girl with long, black hair follows up.
 As much as we tried, we couldn't help but notice her rather... developed body, and her MASSIVE black wings.

 ...no, that is not a word mask.
 Her wings are genuinely massive.